Visiting Austria – Latest Travel Info

 Travelling to Austria from UK – Latest information & Useful Links

-*** This page was last updated on 10th January 2022 and reflects our understanding of the latest travel advice.
+*** We last updated this page on 16th May 2022 and this content reflects our understanding of the latest travel advice.
 Please note we are not an authority on exact entry requirements which can and do change and it is your responsibility to ensure you abide by entry and travel regulations.
 Please refer to the links at the bottom of this post for official resources. ***

 Travelling to Austria (and transit through Germany)

 The "3G" rule no longer applies for entry to Austria and there are now no entry requirements for Adults or Children regardless of vaccination status.
 (3G = Double-vaccinated OR recovered (180 days) OR tested (PCR - 72 hours, LFT / Antigen 24 hours validty at point of entry in to Austria).

 Arrivals to Germany (MUNICH AIRPORT) and transit to Austria